What is an abnormal hearing test result?

 An abnormal hearing test may show problems with nerves involved in hearing.
 Or it may show that your child hears in one ear better than in the other.
 Sometimes it shows that your child hears sounds but is not able to hear them as words.

-- In congenital hearing loss, your child is born without hearing or with less-than-normal hearing.
+Your child is born without hearing or with less-than-normal hearing.
 This type is permanent.

-- In conductive hearing loss, sound is blocked before it reaches the inner ear.
+Sound is blocked before it reaches the inner ear.
 For example, too much wax in the ear or an ear infection can cause it.
 This type goes away with treatment.

-- In sensorineural hearing loss, sound reaches the inner ear.
+Sound reaches the inner ear.
 But a problem in the inner ear or in the nerves prevents normal hearing.
 This type is usually permanent.
 Meningitis can cause this type of hearing loss.